Qwendu/SC/HonourForever/CoordinateSystemsGuide.md

 milli | m | 3m1 = 0.0031 km / 3.1 m

 - At last the travel direction is put as the second part
+- These can be chained together and are read from left to right

 Example:
 > PO |1M1 Hurston | 30M MicroTech